Do you understand your customers? Do you know that your customers buying behavior is based on emotions?

 If your brand can tap into what your customers most desire, you’ll silence their emotional noise.
 You’ll help them feel better.
 “This brand gets it,” they’ll think.
 “They listen.”

-Despite them having to make a thousand other decisions, despite them having to worry about what to cook for dinner or what to say to their boss in that meeting tomorrow, you’ll make them feel unique or free or safe.
+Despite them having to make a thousand other decisions, despite them having to worry about what to cook for dinner or what to say to their boss in that meeting tomorrow, you’ll make them feel unique or free, or safe.

 They’ll grab your product off the shelf or walk into your store without a second thought.

-Technology Can Help
+3. Technology Can Help

+Technology is a great way to help break through a customer’s emotional noise.
 Think of on-demand services or user-friendly apps where the multitude of options is all but eliminated for customers.

 Think of the Disneyland MyMagic+ app, which allows parents to make reservations, skip lines, and check into their hotels.
 The hassle is eliminated, the options are simplified, and all that emotional noise…silenced.